 Buy quality clothing but don’t go too crazy.

 Uniform apparel should be high-quality enough to be presentable for customers and co-workers while also durable enough to endure working in a restaurant.
 On the other hand, don’t blow your budget on the most expensive clothing packages as you will need to purchase bulk uniforms to have backups.
 The restaurant industry is prone to staining and other damage, so it would be a shame to toss out uniforms that you barely could afford in the first place.
+Apart from uniform, you can also arrange a time clock app for staff to track hours and help them calculate a fair estimate of their salary.

 Order Extras and Multiple Sizes